mortenjc/Q1/docs/source/log.rst

 [0x9e ...]
 [0x9e ...]
 [0x9b ...]

-Finally, there does not seem to be a 0x10 after the ID records
+Also, there does not seem to be a 0x10 after the ID records.

 The filesystem can be initialised by adding ID and data blocks or even manyally writing to certain locations: